cmu-sei/juneberry/docs/specs/experiment_outline_specification.md

 Args group 1 (and never Args group 2).
 Additionally, if lrSchedule B gets chosen, then Args group 2 must be used (and never Args group 1).

+When the value for a particular parameter is an array, you can use brackets "[]" to target a specific element in that array to be a variable.
+For example, a config field of `training_transforms[1].kwargs.size` would look inside the model config for a parameter named "training_transforms", take the first element inside that array, and vary the "kwargs.size" property of that element.

 ### vals
 This key should be a list of the vals you would like to assign to the variable.
 The correct type for the elements in this list will depend on the parameter specified in the config_field.
 Integers, strings,